pmonfort/sinatra-simple-authentication/README.md

 ## Helpers

-Placed at the begining of a route, will check if there's a logged in user otherwise will redirect to /login login_required
+* login_required (placed at the begining of a route, will check if there's a logged in user otherwise will redirect to /login)

-logged_in?
+* logged_in?

-current_user
+* current_user

 ## Requirements